Exploring 3 Architectural Approaches to Marketing Techstacks for $25m–$2b eCommerce

 In this approach, we eliminate the CDP altogether and replace it with a combination of a Data Warehouse, which serves as the central repository for customer data, and tools like Census.io which makes it easy to sync customer data from the data warehouse with standalone activation platforms such as Klaviyo, Optimizely, and others.

 To be fully transparent, we don’t have direct experience with this type of setup yet.
-However, based on our expertise, I can see how it could work, especially when compared to the drawbacks of a Frankenstein tech stack.
+However, based on our expertise, I can see how it could work, especially when compared to the drawbacks of a point solution tech stack.

 If you found this post valuable…